andrewquitadamo/presentations/programming2/gitting_started/gitting_started.md

 # Tracking changes

-* First let's make some changes to the file in the git_demo repo.
+* First let's make some changes to the file in the git_demo2015 repo.
 Open up your favorite text editor and add your name.

 --
 * You can check the files in your repo by typing: